BotirBakhtiyarov/data-to-web/README.md

 ## 🚀 What is Data-to-Web?

-**Data2Web** is an interactive Streamlit web application that lets users upload their CSV or Excel datasets and:
+**Data-to-Web** is an interactive Streamlit web application that lets users upload their CSV or Excel datasets and:

 - 🔍 Automatically analyze the data using AI (powered by DeepSeek)
 - 📈 Generate beautiful interactive visualizations with Plotly